nextfoam/baram-pages-renewal/docs/index.md

 # BARAM-v24.4

-BARAM is general Computational Fluid Dynamics program package developed by NEXTfoam.
+BARAM is general Computational Fluid Dynamics program package developed by NEXTFOAM.

 + Open source software using GNU GPL License
-+ Use NextFOAM, a fork of OpenFOAM developed by NEXTfoam
++ Use NextFOAM, a fork of OpenFOAM developed by NEXTFOAM
 + Consists of BaramFlow, an analysis program, and BaramMesh, a mesh generation program

 <!---